Abdurrahman Az-Zahir: Exile and death

-Surrendered to Dutch forces in 1878 after the collapse of organized resistance.

-Exiled to Mecca, where he wrote memoirs and advised Ottoman officials until his death in 1896.
+Abdurrahman Az-Zahir have surrendered to Dutch forces in 1878 after the collapse of organized resistance.
+The Dutch court has exiled him to Mecca, where he wrote memoirs and advised Ottoman officials until his death in 1896.

 Legacy

-National Hero: Recognized by Indonesia as a symbol of anti-colonial resistance.
+Az-Zahir is recognized by Indonesia as a symbol of anti-colonial resistance.
 Aceh celebrates his legacy annually.

-Academic Recognition: Subject of studies like Anthony Reid's The Blood of the People (2005).

-Global Influence: Inspired 20th-century anti-colonial leaders, including Abd el-Krim of Morocco.
+He inspired 20th-century anti-colonial leaders, including Abd el-Krim of Morocco to continue the fight.